drachtio/drachtio-server/README.md

 ## Docker
 A docker image [can be found here](https://cloud.docker.com/swarm/drachtio/repository/docker/drachtio/drachtio-server/general).

-The `drachtio/drachtio-server:latest` tagged image is kept current with the tip of the `develop` branch, which is probably what you want.
+The `drachtio/drachtio-server:latest` tagged image is kept current with the tip of the `main` branch, which is probably what you want.

 ## Ansible
 An ansible role can be found [here](https://github.com/davehorton/ansible-role-drachtio) for building drachtio using ansible.